 So now we have a better understanding that business metrics are completely different from machine metrics.
 Thinking about this further, why do you actually monitor machines?
 Wouldn’t it make more sense to focus on the business to begin with?

 We can show you how ML learns business metrics.
-Upload a CSV file and see how can it be learned and what anomalies are detected using our taste of Anodot.
+Upload a CSV file and see how can it be learned and what anomalies are detected using our Taste of Anodot.
+Give it a try and see what you can discover.